Juice and Smoothie Mistakes You Might Be Making

 While it may seem ridiculous to some people, using organic produce really does make a difference.
 There really is no point in drinking all these fruit and vegetables if they don’t have that many nutrients to begin with, as non-organic products are proven to be less nutritious than organic ones.
 And regardless of whether you’re choosing organic or not, make sure you always wash your produce before juicing or blending it to ensure you remove any dirt or bugs.

 Need help choosing a blender or juicer?
-Check out our picks HERE.
+We help you choose what’s right for you.